im-srj/chat-with-database/README.md

-# Production-Ready AI Database Manager
+# Chat With Database

 ## 🎯 Overview
 This is a production-ready AI-powered database query assistant that dynamically extracts and uses your PostgreSQL database schema.
-No more hardcoded schemas!

 ## ✨ Key Features